Smart Campus Project

 Approach

-The approach of the project consists of five elements:
+The project’s approach consists of six key elements:

-- Identify and solve real problems that are faced by students and Staff at Erasmus Campus Woudestein in the context of operational excellence, wellbeing and/or sustainability.
+1. Identify and address real-world issues faced by students and staff at Erasmus Campus Woudestein concerning operational excellence, wellbeing, and sustainability.

-- Learn from the experience.
-We offer students the opportunity to be part of the project, gain skills, knowledge, and a network.
-We also actively facilitate learning from other smart campus and smart building initiatives in the Netherlands and beyond.
+3. Extract lessons from experiences.
+We offer students opportunities to participate in the project, acquire skills, knowledge, and opportunities to network.
+We also proactively encourage learning from other smart campus and smart building initiatives, nationally and internationally.

-- Share documented findings with internal and external stakeholders, such as City of Rotterdam and the Dutch community of smart campus initiatives among educational institutes.
-Specifically, we will use different media and visualization tools to share learnings and facilitate engagement of stakeholders.
+4. Share documented findings with internal and external stakeholders, including the City of Rotterdam and the Dutch community of smart campus initiatives within educational institutions.
+We will leverage various media and visualisation tools to disseminate insights and facilitate stakeholder engagement.

-- Inspire the community to learn more about how to organize a smart campus by visiting best practices, experimentation and share learnings via immersive technologies in the Erasmus Data Collaboratory.
+5. Inspire the community to learn more about how to organise a smart campus by exploring best practices, experimentation, and knowledge sharing via immersive technologies at the Erasmus Data Collaboratory.

-- Finally, we activate campus users by involving them in the project and providing them with insights they can use to continue and scale up initial pilots after the project.
+6. Lastly, we engage campus users by involving them in the project and providing insights they can use to continue and expand initial pilots after the project.

 Infrastructure